bitrise-steplib/bitrise-step-multikey-save-cache/README.md

 #### Templates

 The Step requires a string key to use when uploading a cache archive.
 In order to always download the most relevant cache archive for each build, the cache key input can contain template elements.
-The **Restore cache Step** evaluates the key template at runtime and the final key value can change based on the build environment or files in the repo.
-Similarly, the **Save cache** Step also uses templates to compute a unique cache key when uploading a cache archive.
+The **Multikey estore cache** step evaluates the key template at runtime and the final key value can change based on the build environment or files in the repo.
+Similarly, the **Multikey save cache** Step also uses templates to compute a unique cache key when uploading a cache archive.

 The following variables are supported in the **Cache key** input: